 - Admissions Committee includes Head of School, Director of Admissions, Middle/Upper School Principal, Lower School Principal, Dean of Discipline, Guidance Counselor

-- Director of Admissions sends application for Tuition Assistance if requested after acceptance is confirmed
+- Director of Admissions sends an application for Tuition Assistance if requested after acceptance is confirmed

 - Director of Admissions adds student candidate’s name to enrollment list once the agreement is returned and the fee is paid

-- Being on the enrollment list executes the following: class reschedule created, student ID created, student email address created, an invitation to parent portal sent (parents only), an invitation to Schoology sent (to student and parent)
+- Completion of the steps in the Enrollment Portal ensures the following: class reschedule created, student ID created, student email address created, an invitation to parent portal sent (parents only), an invitation to Schoology sent (to student and parent)

 TATTNALL BLUE WOULD LOOK GOOD ON YOU!